-One of the first three-dimensional printing (3DP) technology was developed at Massachusetts Institute of Technology (MIT) in 1980 as a rapid prototyping technique.
-It is a computerized design technique, which is flexible, time-saving, and possesses extraordinary manufacturing capabilities.
-In the last few years, 3D printing has gained huge attention in the pharmaceutical sector due to the overwhelming challenges of conventional pharmaceutical operations after the approval of Aprecia Pharmaceutical's Spritam tablet from the U.S. FDA.
-Also, a number of start-ups such as FabRX have started using 3D printing technology for the manufacturing of drugs and medicine, which is further providing a platform to formulate and manufacture 3D printed medications with any drug compound.
-Similarly, Multiply Labs are using 3D printing technology to manufacture supplement capsules, which will allow the user to take single supplement capsules.
+One of the first three-dimensional printing (3DP) technology was developed at the Massachusetts Institute of Technology (MIT) in 1980 as a rapid prototyping technique.
+It is a computerized design technique that is flexible, time-saving, and possesses extraordinary manufacturing capabilities.
+In the last few years, 3D printing has gained massive attention in the pharmaceutical sector due to the overwhelming challenges of conventional pharmaceutical operations after the approval of Aprecia Pharmaceutical's Spritam tablet from the U.S. FDA.
+Also, several startups, such as FabRX, have started using 3D printing technology to manufacture drugs and medicine, further providing a platform to formulate and manufacture 3D-printed medications with any drug compound.
+Similarly, Multiply Labs uses 3D printing technology to manufacture supplement capsules, allowing users to take single supplement capsules.

-The 3D printing market is majorly driven by the increasing prevalence of dysphagia and the increasing demand for instantaneously soluble drugs.
-In August 2015, the U.S. FDA approved Pennsylvania-based Aprecia Pharmaceuticals Company's first 3D printed drug, named Spritam tablet, which is formulated using ZipDose technology and is used to treat epilepsy disorder.
+The increasing prevalence of dysphagia and the increasing demand for instantaneously soluble drugs majorly drives the 3D printing market.
+In August 2015, the U.S. FDA approved Pennsylvania-based Aprecia Pharmaceuticals Company's first 3D printed drug, named Spritam tablet, formulated using ZipDose technology and is used to treat epilepsy disorder.

-3D printing is versatile and cost-effective in nature, which is further grabbing the attention of the key market players.
+3D printing is versatile and cost-effective, further grabbing the attention of key market players.
 Moreover, the three most used systems in orienting medicines are printing-based inkjet systems, nozzle-based deposition systems, and laser-based writing systems.
-The technology is used in several industries—especially the healthcare industry—for the manufacturing of a number of products.
+The technology is used in several industries—especially the healthcare industry—to manufacture several products.
 In the healthcare industry, the technology will be able to print tissues with blood vessels, prosthetics, medical drugs, implanting bones, heart valves, ear cartilage, skull replacement, and synthetic skin, among others.

-North America is accounted for the largest share of the global 3D printed drugs market and is expected to continue the same during the forecast period as the region has the presence of technologically advanced countries such as the U.S. and Canada.
-Moreover, the increasing prevalence of epilepsy and cardiovascular disease in the region is driving the market growth.
+North America is accounted for the largest share of the global 3D printed drug market.
+It is expected to continue the same during the forecast period as the region has the presence of technologically advanced countries such as the U.S. and Canada.
+Moreover, the region's increasing prevalence of epilepsy and cardiovascular disease drives the market growth.
 As per the CDC, in 2015, around 1.2% (3.4 million) of the U.S. population suffered from epilepsy.

 LAMEA is considered to provide lucrative opportunities for the market in the years to come.
 This can be attributed to the increasing prevalence of dysphagia.
-Currently, no drugs are commercially available but are expected to hit the market by 2020.
+No commercially available drugs are expected to hit the market by 2020.

 As per the Brazilian Journal of Otorhinolaryngology, in 2017, about 65 million people were affected by dysphagia in Brazil, which was around 35.9% of the total population.
 Thus, the growing number of people suffering from dysphagia and emerging healthcare facilities are projected to fuel the market growth.